Graph Quantum Magic Squares and Free Spectrahedra: Appendix

 \end{corollary}

-\begin{remark} The subtraction of $1$ accounts for the single component ($N=1$) and the resulting componentwise bistochastic constraint (row/column sums equal to $I_s$).
-In the even case, the pairing of indices $(k,n-k)$ is already reflected in the multiplicity pattern that yields $d_n$. \end{remark}
+\begin{remark} The subtraction of \(1\) takes into account the single component (\(N=1\)) and the resulting componentwise doubly stochastic constraint (row/column sums equal to \(I_s\)).
+In the even case, the index pairing \((k,n-k)\) is already reflected in the multiplicity pattern that produces \(d_n\). \end{remark}